bobanetwork/boba_legacy/boba_documentation/developer/turing.md

 Turing has two security/control features:

 * First, when you set up Turing, you register the address of your `TuringHelper` with the `TuringBilling` contract.
-This prevents unauthorized _contracts_ from using your on chain infrastructure.
+This prevents unauthorized contracts from using your on chain infrastructure.

 * Second, the Boba Geth provides the address of the calling contract to your servers and endpoints.
-This is allows you to limit use of your public data- or compute- endpoints to contracts that you have specifically approved.
+This allows you to limit use of your public data- or compute- endpoints to contracts that you have specifically approved.

 The first mechanism prevents unauthorized use of your on-chain resources and the second one prevents unauthorized use of off-chain resources.